image bio

 Ultrasound

 Perhaps the most accurate way to determine gestational age and estimate a due date is through ultrasound measurements.
 This can be done throughout pregnancy but studies show that early measurements in the first trimester are likely the most accurate when estimating due dates.
-More specifically, measuring the crown-rump length (CRL), or the length from the crown of the head to the bottom of the torso, has an accuracy of ±five to seven days.
-The reason these early measurements are the most accurate is likely due to the lack of genetic variation at such an early stage.
+More specifically, measuring the crown-rump length (CRL), or the length from the crown of the head to the bottom of the torso, has an accuracy of ±five to seven days.5 The reason these early measurements are the most accurate is likely due to the lack of genetic variation at such an early stage.

-There are various due date calculators online that typically work by asking for your LMP and sometimes your cycle length.
-These can give you a good estimate of what a due date might be, but remember to see your healthcare provider as soon as you can to get an ultrasound done for the most accurate estimated due date.
+There are various due date calculators online that typically work by asking for your LMP and sometimes your cycle length.7 These can give you a good estimate of what a due date might be, but remember to see your healthcare provider as soon as you can to get an ultrasound done for the most accurate estimated due date.

-Calculating a due date after IVF
+Calculating a Due Date After IVF

 If you conceived through IVF, your doctor can give you a better estimate of when your due date may be based on the type of embryo transfer and other factors.
 In general, this can be calculated by:

 The date of embryo transfer and age of embryo used is another potential way to estimate the due date.
 There are multiple types of embryo transfers, including using a day three embryo transfer or day five embryo transfer, which can vary the estimated due date by a few days.
-The ACOG estimates that an embryo transfer with a day three embryo would have an estimated due date of 263 days later, around 37 to 38 weeks.
-Similarly, a day five embryo transfer has an estimated due date of about 261 days, a little over 37 weeks.
+The ACOG estimates that an embryo transfer with a day three embryo would have an estimated due date of 263 days later, around 37 to 38 weeks.5 Similarly, a day five embryo transfer has an estimated due date of about 261 days, a little over 37 weeks.

-There are some online pregnancy calculators available for IVF pregnancies as well if you’re interested in seeing an estimated date, but your healthcare provider can give you a better estimate at a follow up visit, likely two weeks after your transfer date.
+There are some online pregnancy calculators available for IVF pregnancies as well if you’re interested in seeing an estimated date, but your healthcare provider can give you a better estimate at a follow up visit, likely two weeks after your transfer date.8,9

 Natalist call to action featuring pregnancy self care products

 Yes, a due date can change with further measurements or monitoring.
-It’s not likely that a due date will change after an initial ultrasound is done during the first trimester, but if your healthcare provider first determines an estimated due date based on LMP or conception date alone, there is a chance the date will be changed by a few days to a week.
+It’s not likely that a due date will change after an initial first-trimester ultrasound is done, but if your healthcare provider first determines an estimated due date based on LMP or conception date alone, there is a chance the date will be changed by a few days to a week.
 Although average gestational age at birth can vary, pregnancies are still considered full term after 37 weeks, so earlier or later delivery is always a possibility.
 Your provider will also have a conversation with you if they think an estimated due date was incorrect or should be changed, so you will always be in the loop!

 Due dates are just estimates of when birth may occur, but aren’t 100% accurate.
 Many factors can impact the date of delivery, including having multiples, injury, complications, or induction of labor.
-We do know that due dates estimated from an ultrasound during the first trimester have an accuracy of ±five to seven days, meaning estimated due dates are usually within a week of when actual delivery will occur.
-Talk with your doctor about any concerns you may have surrounding your estimated due date, and be sure to check out Natalist for more information and products to help you welcome your baby into the world!
+We do know that due dates estimated from an ultrasound during the first trimester have an accuracy of ±five to seven days, meaning estimated due dates are usually within a week of when actual delivery will occur.5 Talk with your doctor about any concerns you may have surrounding your estimated due date, and be sure to check out Natalist for more information and products to help you welcome your baby into the world!

 Key Takeaways